 Insurance is important, even if liability is minimized by the corporate veil.
 Workers’ compensation insurance is mandatory for nearly all employers.
 General business insurance is a wise addition to protect against accidents, injuries, or liability claims.
 Malpractice insurance is another helpful addition, although the state doesn’t have minimum coverage requirements.

 Before your business can start operating, many professional bodies require proof of banking details.
 To open a banking account, have the documentation related to your professional corporation on hand, including your EIN.

 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
-Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain name for your website, our goal is to help you succeed.
+Whether you need a registered agent service or are looking to register a domain name for your website, our goal is to help you succeed.
 Check out our services and contact us today to see how we can help you grow your company.

 It costs $70 to file Articles of Incorporation for a professional organization in Utah.
 You may pay by check or credit card when applying by mail.
 Electronic payments are accepted for online and faxed applications.

 While the short answer is no, some entities may benefit from the assistance of a lawyer.